Sydney's Fast Facts:

 In 1972, because she so valued higher education, and to be sure her children, Blaine and Becce, could achieve a college degree, she moved her family to Manhattan.
 Her sister Tammi and brother-in-law Tom Hawk told her about a job opening as Office Manager of the Manhattan Country Club.
 She took the job.
 Her brother Gary and his family lived in Manhattan, too, where he worked at the Kansas State Extension Forestry Department.

 In 1975 Sydney married John Edward Carlin, not the Governor.
 They became the parents of two more children, Ryan and Mike.
 They were active in PTO, City Recreation sports, and American Legion baseball.
 They enjoyed working with the children’s teams.

 In 1988, when the Riley County Commissioners wanted to build a new jail across the street from the Manhattan Catholic Schools Sydney was PTO president.
 Believing that it was irresponsible to build a 60,000 square foot jail in such close proximity to a neighborhood, school, and church, the Carlins and several other families formed Jail CORP (Citizens Organized for Responsible Placement) of the jail.
 That was the beginning of her political leadership.

 After serving as Mayor in 1996-1997, she ran for State Representative, losing to the incumbent.
 Two days after the election Sydney enrolled at Kansas State University and completed her Bachelors Degree in 2000.
-Looking for something meaningful to do, John and Sydney purchased a 1970’s home and Sydney was the General Contractor on the major rehabilitation two year project.
+She ran for State Representative again in 2002 and was elected in the 66th District.
+She has offered over a dozen bills which have become law including: the False Claims Against the State Act; Restrictions on the use of Eminent Domain for Economic Development; Insurance Coverage for Autism Therapy; Opportunities to Freeze Credit Reports for Minors; Military Education/Tuition bills; and the Revenge Pornography bill.

 She is a member of the Seven Dolors Catholic Church, The Martin Luther King Committee, Daughters of the American Revolution, Daughters of the American Colonists, PEO, Konza Prairie Quilters Guild, American Association of University Women a charter member of the Fairy Godmothers Foundation, and co-founder of the Manhattan Women 4 Kansas.